dominickj-tdi/couchdb-python/README.rst

 3. Queries and _all_docs seem to work now, with limited testing
 4. Saving documents seems to work as wel, with limited testing
 5. Removed ``couchdb.mapping``.
 Although it seems to work okay, there already exist deidicated libraries (e.g. marshmallow, schematics) for this.
 Best to simplify this library to do one thing and do it well.
 6. Removed ``couchtb.tools``.
-You cal already handle replication through Fauxton, and replication provides a superior backup technique anyway.
+You can already handle replication through Fauxton, and replication provides a superior backup technique anyway.
 (Backup to another live CouchBD instance)
 7. Removed ``couchdb.view``.
 I would rather see this as a standalone library or utility than built into the client.
 8. Removed ``TemporaryView``.
 These are deprecated in CouchDB, so no need to support them in a new (er, remodedled?) library
+9. Unified ``View`` and ``PermanentView`` into one class.
+There's only one type of view now anyway.
+10. Break up the client.py file into multiple modules to make it easier to work with

 In-Progress Tasks
 -----------------

-1. Remove legacy code for Python 2.x
+1. Remove legacy code for Python 2.x (Mostly Done)
-2. Migrate code to uses the Requests library rather than having its own HTTP Client
+2. Migrate code to uses the Requests library rather than having its own HTTP Client (Mostly Done)
-3. Views and _all_docs need updated (in client)
-4. Break up the client.py file into multiple modules to make it easier to work with
-5. Unify ``View`` and ``PermanentView`` into one class.
-There's only one type of view now anyway.

 Future Tasks
 -------------